Karviná: Economy

 Karviná is one of the most important coal mining centres in the country.
-Together with neighbouring cities it forms the industrial Ostrava-Karviná Coal Basin.
+Together with Ostrava and several neighbouring towns, it forms the industrial Ostrava-Karviná Coal Basin.
 Due to low profitability, however, mining is curtailed and in 2021, two mines were closed.
 Coal mining as the main economic activity in the city will be gradually replaced by revitalization of the landscape after mining.

 Education

-Karviná is the centre of education of the region with its wide range of specialised secondary schools and, especially, the School of Business Administration of the Silesian University in Opava.
+Karviná is the centre of education of the region and has a wide range of specialised secondary schools, including the School of Business Administration of the Silesian University in Opava.

 Sport

-Karviná, as a multi-ethnic city of Cieszyn Silesia, was a home to many football clubs established by particular ethnic groups after World War I. At that time many football clubs within the Polish, German, Czech, and Jewish communities were founded.
+Karviná, as a multi-ethnic city of Cieszyn Silesia, was a home to many football clubs established by particular ethnic groups after World War I. At that time many football clubs within the Polish, German, Czech and Jewish communities were founded.
 The best known and most successful Polish club was PKS Polonia Karwina, founded in 1919.
 After World War II, the German and Jewish clubs were not reestablished.
 The Czech and Polish clubs existed until the 1950s, when as a part of a communist unification of sport in Czechoslovakia, the Czech clubs were joined to ZSJ OKD Mír Karviná and the Polish Polonia Karwina was incorporated into that club.

-Today, the only football club in the city is MFK Karviná, playing in the Czech National Football League.
+In modern times, the city had two football clubs: FC Karviná and MFK Karviná.
+FC Karviná played two seasons between 1996 and 1999 in the Czech First League.
+In 2008, FC Karviná merged into MFK Karviná.
+MFK Karviná has been playing in the Czech First League relatively regularly since 2016.

 Karviná is also home to a successful handball club, HCB Karviná, which became twice Czechoslovak champions and eleven times Czech champions.
-Other sport clubs in the city include two ice hockey teams SK Karviná (playing in the lower division) and HC Baník Karviná (playing in the 2nd Czech league), and the athletics club, with tennis, gymnastics, and ice skating being also very popular and established sports within the region.
+Other sport clubs in the city include the ice hockey team SK Karviná, playing in the lower division, and the athletics club, Tennis, gymnastics and ice skating are also popular and established sports within the region.

 Sights

-The last remnant of the original village of Karviná is the baroque Church of Saint Peter of Alcántara in Doly.
+The last remnant of the original village of Karviná is the Church of Saint Peter of Alcántara in Doly.
+It was built in the Baroque style.
 After the area was undermined during the coal mining, it fell by 36 m and inclined 6.8° south of the vertical axis.

 Today the historic centre is located in Fryštát part of Karviná.
 The main sight is the Fryštát Castle.
 The original structure was rebuilt and reconstructed several times, after it was finally rebuilt in the Empire style in 1800.
 In the same time, the English castle park was founded.
 Nowadays it is owned by the city and since 1997 it has been open to the public.

-The Sokolovských hrdinů Bridge in Darkov is a reinforced concrete road bridge from 1922–1925, protected as a cultural monument.
+The Sokolovských hrdinů Bridge in Darkov is a reinforced concrete road bridge built in 1922–1925, protected as a cultural monument.